zzuse/hammerspoon/README.md

 | <kbd>⇧⌥ </kbd> + <kbd>1</kbd> | move window to one left space|
 | <kbd>⇧⌥ </kbd> + <kbd>3</kbd> | move window to one right space|

+#### 9. Added SpaceNumber.spoon to show space number on every space
 ...